AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 The embedded Adobe Express full editor can be setup to launch student safe content even before a student is signed into the embedded experience.
 More information about [Adobe & Student Privacy](https://www.adobe.com/privacy/student-policy.html).

+### How are user entitlements (free vs premium) handled?

+User entitlements are determined by the user’s Adobe account subscription state through Adobe Identity Management System (IMS).

+- Free users have limited access to templates, assets, and generative features
+- Premium users have expanded access and higher usage limits

+Your application can choose to provide premium access to users or allow users to authenticate with their existing Adobe accounts.

+### Can I control which templates are shown to users?

+Yes.
+You can configure template discovery using `appConfig` parameters during SDK initialization.

+For example:

+- `selectedCategory: "templates"`
+- `categorySearchText: "<search query>"`

+These configurations allow you to display curated templates and filter results by industry, asset type, or keywords.

+### Can the SDK be launched from different entry points in my application?

+Yes.
+You can launch the Embed SDK from any UI element in your application, such as buttons, template selections, or custom workflows.

+This enables you to design flexible user journeys based on your application’s requirements.

+### How are assets handled when users download or save their work?

+When users download assets, files are saved locally to the user’s device.

+When users save assets through the SDK, the SDK returns asset data (for example, base64).
+Your application is responsible for storing and managing these assets.

+### Can generative AI features be disabled?

+Generative AI features (such as Firefly-powered capabilities) are deeply integrated into the Adobe Express experience and cannot be easily removed.

+Configuration options exist to manage access (for example, displaying paywalls for unentitled users), but full removal of these features is not typically supported.

 <HorizontalLine />

 ## Configuration & Setup